jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 ./Applications/seqtrace-0.9.0/seqtrace.py

-This syntax will only work if the SeqTrace folder’s name is seqtrace-0.9.0, if you saved it under a different name you will need to replace seqtrace-0.9.0 with whatever you named your folder
+This syntax will only work if the SeqTrace folder’s name is seqtrace-0.9.0, if you saved it under a different name you will need to replace seqtrace-0.9.0 with the name of that folder

-This will launch SeqTrace from the terminal in a Python shell, you will need to keep the terminal window open while you are using the program.
+This will launch SeqTrace from the terminal in a Python shell; you will need to keep the terminal window open while you are using the program.

 SeqTrace provides excellent directions for using the program at https://code.google.com/p/seqtrace/wiki/WorkingWithProjects

-Edit and Create a Consensus Sequence
+##Edit and Create a Consensus Sequence
 For this workflow we have found that the following is the simplest way to edit and create a consensus sequence from a forward and reverse read in SeqTrace.

 1. Create a new project (File > New Project)